Why CredScore exists

 Never finished.
 Always revised.

-I think about the engine the way a designer thinks about a chair.
+The engine is treated the way a designer treats a chair.
 It's never finished.
 It's always being revised.
-The threats change.
-The chains change.
-The laundering patterns change.
+The threats change, the chains change, the laundering patterns change.
 A risk scoring engine that hasn't been updated in six months is one that's already wrong about something.

-Small fixes ship weekly.
-Larger changes ship monthly.
-Every analyst who tells me where the engine got it wrong shapes the next revision.
-There's a feedback panel on every briefing in the desk that goes directly to me.
-I read all of it.
+Small fixes ship continuously.
+Larger changes ship in regular monthly cycles.
+Every analyst who flags where the engine got it wrong shapes the next revision through the feedback panel on every briefing in the desk.

 Compliance analysts, investigators, and anyone who has to make a call on a wallet.

-For the analyst at a small shop who can't afford a $50,000 Chainalysis contract.
-For the AML consultant working three clients out of a home office.
-For the trust and safety team at a five-person crypto startup.
-For the on-chain investigator chasing a hack.
-For the lender who needs to look at a borrower's wallet before extending credit.
-For anyone who needs a fast, explainable read on wallet behavior and can't get one from the tools they currently have access to.
+Compliance analysts at smaller shops without enterprise contracts.
+AML consultants running their own books.
+Trust and safety teams at crypto-native firms.
+On-chain investigators chasing a hack.
+Lenders looking at a borrower's wallet before extending credit.
+Anyone who needs a fast, explainable read on wallet behavior and can't get one from the tools they currently have access to.

 Compliance analystsFor analysts who need defensible output instead of a vendor-internal score.